Skip to main content

 Repayment types that will not be considered are:

-• Interest only with no repayment vehicle
+• Pure interest only with no repayment vehicle

-• Lump sum payments during term other than pension (note we allow this for large loans given customer profile earning large bonuses)
+• Lump sum payments during term other than pension (note we allow this for Large Loans given customer profile earning large bonuses)

 • Sale of other assets